 Welcome to the Couple & Family Institute of New England

-The Couple and Family Institute of New England is committed to enhancing people’s lives and their relationships to one another.
-We believe that healthy relationships with those we love are the foundation of our well-being.
+The Couple & Family Institute of New England is committed to enhancing people’s lives and their relationships to one another.
+We believe that healthy relationships with those we love are the foundation of our wellbeing.

 We are committed to promoting social justice and freedom from oppression, including racism, sexism, classism, heterosexism, ageism, and ableism.
 We aim to embody this commitment in each of the educational programs and clinical services we offer.
 One concrete step is our Equity Pricing option, available for many of our programs.